Samuel-Brr/Developpez-le-front-end-en-utilisant-Angular/README.md

 - `not-found` folder: contains the template and logic for the not-found page
 - `delay-resolver` folder: contains the logic for the delay resolver DO NOT USE IN PRODUCTION
 - `style.scss`: contains the global css of the app.

+## CodeStyle

+Method names are written in camelCase.